Chemotherapy: The Basics

 How does chemotherapy work?

 Cancer cells grow and reproduce (multiply) very quickly.
 Normal, healthy cells know to stop growing and reproducing when they touch other cells.
 Cancer cells keep growing, not knowing when to stop.
 RNA and DNA in the cell tell it how to grow and reproduce.
-Chemotherapy hurts the RNA or DNA, which stops the cancer from growing.
+Chemotherapy hurts the RNA or DNA, stopping the cancer from growing.

 What is the cell cycle?